Mister Dick excerpt

 It was four in the morning.
-I had one bag of clothes with me and hell if I knew it was enough.
-I’d packed so fast that I was pretty sure it wasn’t.
+I had one bag of clothes with me, and hell if I knew it was enough.
+I’d packed so fast, I was pretty sure it wasn’t.
 And now this stupid door.
 I swore and looked over my shoulder.
-I would have called the car service to come back and get me but my cell was dead, which meant I was pretty much screwed, and since I’d slipped past my security to get here I didn’t have them to bail me out of another one of my bad choices.
+I would have called the car service to come back and get me, but my cell was dead, which meant I was pretty much screwed.
+And since I’d slipped past my security guys to get here, I didn’t have them to bail me out of another one of my bad choices.

 “Shit.”
 I looked around, shivering, tired, and miserable.
 Could this night get any worse?

-The main house of the bed & breakfast was in darkness and most likely locked up tighter than Fort Knox.
+The main house of the bed-and-breakfast was in darkness and most likely locked up tighter than Fort Knox.
 My dad owned the place, something he bought on a whim years ago when he’d come for a weekend with one of his girlfriends, and the cabin I stood in front of was his own private space.
-Not many people knew about it which is why it was my go-to when things got rough.
+Not many people knew about it, which is why it was my go-to when things got rough.
 I could hide out for a week or so until the shit storm I’d created died down, and then go home.

-Tears spiked the corners of my eyes and I scrubbed at my face.
+Tears spiked the corners of my eyes, and I scrubbed at my face.
 I was angry (at myself) and upset (with the world).
 Would Harmony forgive me?
 I sniffled.
-It’s not as if I’d actually screwed my sister’s boyfriend.
-I was just looking for a distraction, something to take my mind off the fact that myboyfriend had screwed someone else.
-Her guy, Douchebag Drake was the answer.
+It wasn’t as if I’d actually screwed my sister’s boyfriend.
+I was just looking for a distraction, something to take my mind off the fact that my boyfriend, Aiden, hadscrewed someone else.
+I was looking for payback, and her guy, Douchebag Drake, was the answer.

 If anything, I’d done Harmony a favor because Drake was totally down for some skin on skin.
-Hell, he’d almost got his wish to.
+Hell, he’d almost gotten his wish too.
 I shuddered at the thought of his hands pawing up my skirt.
 His mouth on mine.
-If not for one very well placed knee to his junk the night would have turned out differently.
+If not for one very well-placed knee to his junk, the night would have turned out differently.
 We would have had sex.
 And not because I wanted it.

 I rubbed my hand across my forehead.
-How did I always land in the middle of a crap covered landmine?
-Harmony had walked in on me and her asshole boyfriend and we’d gotten into the biggest catfight ever.
-I touched my cheek, still raw from Harmony’s claws, and winced.
-I’d be surprised if the pics hadn’t already hit TMZ or the Daily Mail.
+How did I always land in the middle of a crap-covered landmine?
+Harmony had walked in on me and her asshole boyfriend, and we’d gotten into the biggest catfight ever.
+I touched my neck, still raw from Harmony’s claws, and winced.
+Lucky for me, she hadn’t gouged my eyes out.
+The girl could throw down like no one’s business.
+I’d be surprised if the pics hadn’t already hit TMZor the Daily Mail.

 A brisk wind ran along the porch and rattled my bones, bringing with it a wave of ice pellets.
 Great.
 Freezing rain.
 This is where I would die.
 Alone.
 The black sheep of the Mansfield family.
 A half-dressed frozen popsicle.
 A drunken dumbass who’d hurt her sister so badly, Harmony would probably never talk to me again.

 Geez.
+Fucking.
+Louise.
 I could tap my toe and hum a song to go along with the pity party I was having.
 This wasn’t me.
-This wasn’t me.
+This isn’t me.

 “Fuck,” I yelled again.